craftcms/docs/docs/commerce/1.x/docs/upgrading-from-market.md

 name="action" value="market/cart/removeAll" | name="action" value="commerce/cart/removeAllLineItems"
 name="action" value="market/cart/applyCoupon" | name="action" value="commerce/cart/updateCart"

 The `product.implicitVariant`, in all cases, has been replaced with a `product.defaultVariant`, but there is no longer the need to check if the product type has multiple variants before accessing it.
 For non variant products, the first variant is always the default.
-For products with multiple variants, the variant selected with the 'default' toggle is the defaultVariant.
+For products with multiple variants, the variant selected with the Default toggle is the `defaultVariant`.